Chuck Norris Sues Drug Company For Using His Name, Image To Sell Erectile Dysfunction Meds Without Permission

 In court papers, Norris’ wife, Gena, claims that back in June she saw an ad, made to look like a legitimate news article, with the attention-grabbing headline, “A Tragic End Today for Chuck Norris.”
-Users who click the link are then taken to a website with another headline, spoofed to look like it came from Fox News, that reads, “Big Pharma In Outrage Over Norris’ New ED Product…Chuck Kicks Back With This!”
+Users who click the link were then taken to a website with another headline — spoofed to look like it came from Fox News — that reads “Big Pharma In Outrage Over Norris’ New ED Product…Chuck Kicks Back With This!”

-Users who clicked on that page were finally taken to where they could order the product Norris was supposedly endorsing: Provitra, a substance that, like Viagra, supposedly treats ED.
+Users who clicked on that page were finally taken to where they could order the product Norris was supposedly endorsing — Provitra, a substance that, much like Viagra, supposedly treats ED.

-The problem, the Norris’ allege, is that neither of them gave permission for their names or likenesses to appear in the company’s advertising, nor are they receiving any compensaion.
+According to the Norrises, neither of them gave permission for their names or likenesses to appear in the company’s advertising, nor are they receiving any compensation.

-In the suit, which names the companies Bio-Molecular Solutions and Biogenetics as possibly being behind the scam ads, the couple ask the sellers to stop making false representations about them.
-They’re seeking unspecified damages.
+In the suit, which names the companies Bio-Molecular Solutions and Biogenetics as possibly being behind the scam ads, the couple asked the sellers to stop making false representations about them and sought unspecified damages.

 As for Provitra, unbiased information about the product has proved hard to find.